Isopach/isopach.github.io/_posts/2020-12-06-Stack-the-Flags-CTF.md

 ...Or so I thought.
 After 5 minutes of trying different combinations of `krs`, `KRS`, `KoroVax_Revenue_System`, `Korovax_Revenue_System`, `korovax revenue system` and all their different capitalization forms, I decided that this was probably not the flag.

 So maybe he was working on a part of the admin portal?
-Maybe we should scour for more information.
+Maybe we should do recon for more information.

 I went to call the Gitlab API for the repository: